solo-io/gloo/docs/content/installation/gloo_federation.md

 ### Install using glooctl

 The `glooctl` tool uses Helm in the background to perform the deployment of Gloo Edge Federation.
-By default, the deployment will create the `gloo-fed` namespace and instantiate the Gloo Edge Federation components in that namespace.
-Additional information and flags can be found by running `glooctl install federation -h`.
+By default, the deployment will create the `gloo-system` namespace and instantiate the Gloo Edge Federation components in that namespace.
 You can override the default settings by specify the `--values` argument and providing a yaml file with the necessary values.

 Gloo Edge Federation is installed alongside Gloo Enterprise automatically.
 With your kubectl context set to the admin cluster, run the following command: